-Prerequisites for Language 1 Ann Copestake aac@cl.cam.ac.uk September 2004 Copyright © Ann Copestake, 2002-2004
+Ann Copestake aac@cl.cam.ac.uk October 2012 Copyright © Ann Copestake, 2002-2012

-The lectures in Language 1 assume some very basic knowledge of set theory and logic.
+The 'Introduction to NLP' module assumes some basic knowledge of set theory and logic.
 Students need to be familiar with the following concepts:

 - 1. The basic idea of a set, set intersection, set union etc. Venn diagrams. - 2.
 Propositional logic, interpretation with respect to a model (expressed in terms of sets). - 3.
 Truth tables.
 Tautology and contradiction. - 4.
-First order predicate calculus, universal and existential quantifiers. - 5.
-Basic logical inference (e.g., modus ponens, double-negation elimination).
+First order predicate calculus, universal and existential quantifiers.

+They should also have some understanding of how these concepts apply to the analysis of natural language.
 This document contains some exercises which should serve to indicate the background that is assumed.
 Students who have difficulty with the exercises should work though an introductory logic book: suggestions for reading are given at the end of the document.
+I am happy to check answers if you want to hand them in.